tartley/tartley.github.io/_posts/2008-01-23-othello-donmar-warehouse.md

 compelling performance.

-I enjoyed the director's use of light and shadow to represent various locations, as well as the acoustics, which augmented several of Iagoâ€™s scheming monologues with an imperceptible bass rumble, which gradually rose to a ominous distant roaring, as though the engines of his inner demons were fit to burst through the walls.
+I enjoyed the director's use of light and shadow to represent various locations, as well as the acoustics, which augmented several of Iago's scheming monologues with an imperceptible bass rumble, which gradually rose to a ominous distant roaring, as though the engines of his inner demons were fit to burst through the walls.
 I also fancy I caught